datagovs/datagovs/README.md

 Private Data: As you move DataGovs with private data, we help teams with onboarding and a dedicated Discord Channel.
 Fill out the form.
 ### 🤔 What is this?
 Language Learning Models (LLMs) are emerging as a transformative technology, not just enabling developers to build apps but also helping democratize data analysis.
-Leveraging LLMs to run analysis on public and private data for business is hard for many reasons: quality of data, lack of standards, and compliance in regulated markets.
+Leveraging LLMs to run analysis on public and private data for business is work for many reasons: quality of data, lack of standards, access control and compliance are just a few.

 This repository leverages Open Data to provide example use cases